Everybody (Backstreet's Back)

 "Everybody (Backstreet's Back)" is a song by American boy band Backstreet Boys, written and produced by Denniz Pop and Max Martin.
-It was released as the first single from the band's second international studio album Backstreet's Back in June 1997, and the third single from their self-titled debut US studio album in March 1998.
-The accompanying music video was directed by American director Joseph Kahn.
+It was released as the first single from the band's second international studio album Backstreet's Back in July 1997 by Jive Records, and the third single from their self-titled debut US studio album.
+It became a worldwide success, peaking at number four on the US Billboard Hot 100, with 22 weeks on the chart, and number three on the UK Singles Chart.
+The accompanying music video was directed by Joseph Kahn, featuring the band members inside a haunted mansion.
+The band performed the song at the end of the 2013 film This Is the End.

 Background and release

 Zomba chairman Clive Calder suggested that "Everybody (Backstreet's Back)" should be released as a single, which was met with resistance from Jive Records president Barry Weiss, as he believed that it would be weird to have a song called "Backstreet's Back" on the Backstreet Boys' first US album.
 The band suggested it could just mean that they were back home.
 After Canadian markets began playing the song, US markets near the border began picking the song up.
 They met with Weiss and asked that the song be added to the US album after the first million units had already been produced.

 There are two versions of the song.
-The international album features the album or 7" version, which is the standard recording.
-The US album features the extended version of the song which includes an extended breakdown section, but cuts the bridge.
-The music video for the song was cut to both versions of the song, with the extended video released to the US market, and the standard video released everywhere else.
+The international album features the album or 7-inch version, which is the standard recording.
+The US album features the song's extended version, which includes an extended breakdown section but cuts the bridge.
+The music video for the song was cut to both versions, with the extended video released to the US market and the standard video released everywhere else.

 Critical reception

 Larry Flick from Billboard stated that "Everybody (Backstreet's Back)" contained a "contagious dance/pop beat and catchy hook that perfectly showcases this talented group's voices".
-British magazine Music Week rated the song four out of five, adding that "the boys turn up the power on a strutting, soulful anthem, which will be one of the summer's bigger successes."
-Editor Alan Jones noted that Backstreet Boys "state the obvious" in the song, "but they do it with a certain amount of style.
+British magazine Music Week gave the song four out of five, adding that "the boys turn up the power on a strutting, soulful anthem, which will be one of the summer's bigger successes."
+Music Week editor Alan Jones noted that Backstreet Boys "state the obvious" in the song, "but they do it with a certain amount of style.
 The mid-tempo piece is instantly assimilated and well-sung, primarily as a group effort.
 Another major hit is guaranteed."

 Commercial performance

-Written and produced by Max Martin and Denniz Pop, "Everybody (Backstreet's Back)" is one of the Backstreet Boys' most successful singles to date, reaching number four in the US Billboard Hot 100, running 22 weeks, and number three in the UK Singles Chart.
-It is certified platinum in the United States.
-This became the band's second top ten single in the US following Quit Playing Games (With My Heart).
+Written and produced by Max Martin and Denniz Pop, "Everybody (Backstreet's Back)" is one of the Backstreet Boys' most successful singles to date.
+It reached number four on the Billboard Hot 100 in the United States—the band's second top-ten single in the country following "Quit Playing Games (with My Heart)"—and spent 22 weeks on the chart, and number three on the UK Singles Chart.
+It is certified platinum in the US.